 So I picked up two of these for my birthday two years ago now.
 The first year I had … nothing.
 The second year I had one long beautiful shoot 5 to 6 feet long on one plant.
 I was very happy about the bloom but was concerned for the second plant not producing thinking maybe one location was better than the other.
 This year now I was blessed with three shoots.
 The shoots take two to three months to grow to full length and another month to start blooming.
 It’s definitely a highly anticipated bloom once they come.
 They last about a month as well.
-I was highly excited with the results.
-I’m very excited about these plants and claim them for my negligent success.
-These plants are classified as Oncidiums.
+I was excited with the results and claim them for my negligent success.

+The two types of orchids I picked up from this grower, Banjong Orchids in Homestead, have been a huge success.
+I’m itching for an opportunity to travel back down and pick up others 🙂 I highly recommend going there if you get the chance.
+The other one, the Indigo, is in bloom again as well.
+The Tropic Breeze plants are classified as Oncidiums.
 Here is a quick blurb about them from Google AI.

-The two types of orchids I picked up from this grower Banjong Orchids in Homestead have been a huge success.
-I’m itching for an opportunity travel back down and pick up others 🙂 I highly recommend going there if you get the chance.
-The other one, the Indigo, which is in bloom again as well.

 Oncidium Tropic Breeze ‘Everglades’ (correctly classified as an intergeneric hybrid under Wilsonara or Wilhelmara) is a highly celebrated, warmth-tolerant orchid hybrid famous for producing massive, cascading “dancing lady” floral displays.
 Originally registered in 1985 and bred by Milton Carpenter of Everglades Orchids, this specific ‘Everglades’ clone has earned a prestigious Highly Commended Certificate (HCC/AOS) from the American Orchid Society.
 [1, 2, 3, 4]